usc-isi-i2/kgtk/docs/import/import_atomic.md

 Import the entire ATOMIC into KGTK format.

+## Background

-ATOMIC ([Sap et al., 2019](https://arxiv.org/pdf/1811.00146.pdf)) is a recently constructed knowledge graph of commonsense knowledge statements for common events.
+ATOMIC ([Sap et al., 2019](https://arxiv.org/pdf/1811.00146.pdf)) is a recently constructed knowledge graph of common sense statements for events.
 It consists of over 700k statements that describe 24k base events with 9 relations.
 The knowledge covered in ATOMIC expresses event causality and implications on their (human) participants.
 Since its creation, ATOMIC has been a common resource in KG-augmented downstream reasoning systems, built for tasks such as Question Answering or Natural Language Inference.

 ## Usage
 ```